 Company Statistics & Financial Data

-(*Employees must work one year before becoming eligible to join)
+*Employees must work at Equal Exchange at least one year before becoming eligible to join the co-operative.

 - West Bridgewater, Massachusetts (HQ)

 - Seattle, Washington (café)

 - Cleveland, Ohio

 - New York, New York

 - Sacramento, California